About this recipe

 - Quick and easy: From blender to glass in under 10 minutes.

-- Customizable: Use more or less sugar, add lemon instead of lime, or try sparkling water for fizz.
+- Customizable: Use more or less sugar, add lemon instead of lime, or try sparkling water for a fizzy finish.

 ingredient notes

 - Strawberries: Fresh or frozen work great.
-I usually use frozen, no hulling, plus they chill the drink instantly.
+I usually use frozen, no-hulling, and they chill the drink instantly.

-- Lime or lemon juice: A splash of acidity makes the flavors pop.
+- Lime or lemon juice: A splash of acidity brings the flavors to life.
 If you want a classic Mexican taste, go for lime.

 - Sugar: Start small and add more to taste.
 You can swap in agave syrup or coconut sugar if you like.